To report a main break or other emergency

 Routine weekly testing of water samples occurs on chlorinated water collected from wells and distribution sample sites.
 In addition, on a quarterly basis (once per three month period), the Water Utility collects non-chlorinated water from each operating well immediately after it is pumped out of the ground and tests these source water samples for coliform bacteria.

-To ensure drinking water safety, more than 200 samples are collected each month from representative locations and tested for coliform bacteria.
-In 2012, the Utility collected 2783 distribution samples.
-A single sample tested positive for coliform bacteria, however, a follow-up sample from the same location did not confirm the presence of coliform bacteria.
+To ensure drinking water safety, over 200 samples are collected each month from representative locations and tested for coliform bacteria.
+In 2013, the Utility collected 2821 distribution samples.
+None of these required samples showed the presence of coliform bacteria.
+These results reflect good source water quality and adequate disinfection maintained in the distribution system.